 NYTW believes that there are many ways to make a play and that director- and ensemble-generated work are necessary components of a theatrical landscape.
 To that end, NYTW is committed to nurturing and providing support for theatre ensembles and emerging companies.
 In 2005, NYTW formalized these relationships by creating the Companies-in-Residence program.
 This initiative alleviates many of the costs that hinder the artistic development of growing companies and helps them gain exposure in the community through mentorship by NYTW staff members, access to free office space, supplies and rehearsal space.

-In 2005, NYTW named its first official Companies-in-Residence, Theatre Mitu and Elevator Repair Service.
-In 2010 NYTW welcomed our third Company-in-Residence, Noor Theatre.
-Some of the outstanding groups NYTW supported before formalizing our Company-in-Residence program include the Five Lesbian Brothers, Red Bull Theatre, SITI Company and the Tectonic Theatre Project, Theatre Mitu and Elevator Repair Service.
+In 2010 NYTW welcomed our third official Company-in-Residence, Noor Theatre.
+Some of the outstanding groups and companies that NYTW has supported over the years include the Five Lesbian Brothers, Red Bull Theatre, SITI Company, Tectonic Theatre Project, Theatre Mitu and Elevator Repair Service.

 NYTW productions of our Companies-in-Residence: